Taher-Dohadwala/Taher-Dohadwala.github.io/index.md

 ![demo](https://user-images.githubusercontent.com/23107070/123326306-13e20900-d507-11eb-8de6-6b5467550a01.gif)

-Developed a bring your own model job search platform, where you can label and train your own personalized recommendation model.
+To develop a "bring your own model" job search platform where you can label and train your own personalized job recommendation model.

 ---